rob-anderson/model_xml/README.md

       end
     end

-Finally, you can declare named blocks using block notation like this:
+For conditional data sets, you can declare named blocks using block notation like this:

     class User < ActiveRecord::Base
       model_xml :first_name, :last_name